jackabald/TiDB-Hack-NL-repo-search/docs/OLLAMA.md

 This command will provide you with a public URL to access your Ollama instance.

 ## 🎉 Try It Out
-Access the Wiz search interface at: [Wiz Search](https://TODO.streamlit.app/).
+Access the Wiz search interface at: [GitPilot](https://TODO.streamlit.app/).
 - Add the Ngrok URL in the sidebar.
 - Enjoy exploring the capabilities of Ollama!